mouseless/learn-nuxt/components.md

 See [demo/pinia](/demo/pinia) for demo of how we use the Pinia store to add and import data.

+## Mutex

+We use [async-mutex][async-mutex] when we want to synchronize concurrent processes.
+When a page is rendered, multiple components may fetch data from an api but may need to refresh access token.
+Since components will not be rendered syncronized, many requests will be performed to acquire new access token.
+In order to prevent this issue, we lock refresh token flow, so that each component will wait for first refresh token request and use the newly obtained token.

+See [demo/mutex](/demo/mutex) for demo of synchronizing concurrent processes

 ## PrimeVue

 We use [PrimeVue][primevue] for app development.
 Install it using below script;